HFyilmaz/Predicting-Homework-Scores-From-ChatGPT-History/README.md

-# CS412 Course Project
+# Machine Learning Course (CS412) Project

-In this project, we developed a model to predict the scores obtained in the first homework in the course.
+In this project, we developed a machine learning model to predict the scores obtained in the first homework in the course by looking at the chatgpt histories of the students.

-## Chapter 1 - Looking at what we have in code2convos dictionary
+## Chapter 1 - Code2convos Dictionary: Dividing Text Bodies Into Parts

 First thing we did was to divide the ChatGPT response into subtexts, which are text, code and commentCode.
 We believed that treating the responses as a whole would not serve our needs and also for deriving more features related the code examples provided by ChatGPT, this division helped a lot.